mrVanDalo/stepp0r/about.md

 ## Images

-The Stepp0r logos (on this page and in the program ) are copyrighted by [stylefusion](http://www.stylefusion.de/)
+The Stepp0r logos (on this page and in the program ) copyrights belong to [stylefusion](http://www.stylefusion.de/)